isomerpages/mlaw-corp/_covid19/08-B-rental-relief.md

     a)	The applicant landlord must be an individual or a sole proprietor and is the owner of the prescribed property;

-    b)	The aggregate of the annual value of all investment properties (including the prescribed property) owned (whether sole or jointly with another and whether directly or through one or more investment holding companies) is not more than S$60,000 as at 13 April 2020; and
+    b)	The aggregate of the annual value of all investment properties (including the prescribed property) owned (whether solely or jointly with another person and whether directly or through one or more investment holding companies) is not more than S$60,000 as at 13 April 2020; and

     c)	The rental income derived from the property in question in Year of Assessment 2019 constituted 75% or more of the landlord’s gross income.